The Spatially Resolved Hot Gas Properties of NGC 1266's AGN-Driven Outflow: Data Methods

 NGC~1266 was observed three times with {\it Chandra} in 2009 and 2016 with ACIS-S, as detailed in Table~\ref{table:data} (doi:\dataset[10.25574/cdc.458]{https://doi.org/10.25574/cdc.458}).
 Data were downloaded from the \textit{Chandra} archive and reduced using the Chandra Interactive Analysis of Observations {\sc ciao} version 4.15 \citep{CIAO2006}.
 The observations were combined using the CIAO task \textit{merge\_obs} and then \textit{wavdetect} was run to identify point sources that were removed using the \textit{dmfilth} task.
 The resulting broad-band (0.5-7~keV) X-ray image is shown in Figure~\ref{fig:xray_image} along with a three-color image showing the different X-ray bandpasses of soft ($0.5-1.2$~keV), medium ($1.2-2.0$~keV), and hard ($2.0-7.0$~keV) X-rays.

 To derive the hot phase properties of the outflow, we extracted the spectra from several regions along the minor axis of the galaxy.
-These regions are shown by the arcs in the middle panel of Figure~\ref{fig:xray_image}.
+These regions are shown by the arcs in the \edit1{top-left} panel of Figure~\ref{fig:xray_image}.
 Each region was adjusted to have at least 100 net counts to properly constrain the temperature and volume density.
 The center of the galaxy hosting the AGN is excluded from the data as our analysis focuses on the wind (the full AGN analysis will be in Lanz et al. in prep).
 Background regions were defined and subtracted from each source region.
 The background regions were a total area of 1.2\arcmin{} squared and located $\geq6.4$~kpc (0.74\arcmin{}) away from the galactic wind.

 The spectra were extracted using the CIAO task \textit{specextract}, and we conducted the modeling with XSPEC.
 We fit the spectra from each observation simultaneously.
 For each of the annuli shown in right panel of Figure~\ref{fig:xray_image}, we modeled the emission as an absorbed, thermal plasma in collisional ionization equilibrium (CIE).
 In XSPEC, these model components were \textsc{CONSTANT*TBABS*TBABS*(APEC)}.
 The constant is to account for emission variations between each observation.
 The two absorption components account for both the galactic absorption from the Milky Way, which we froze to $N_{\rm{H}}^{\rm{MW}}=6.7\times10^{20}\;\rm{cm^{-2}}$ \citep{HI4PI} and for the intrinsic absorption of NGC~1266 ($N_{\rm{H}}^{\rm{1266}}$) which we let vary freely.
 Both \textsc{TBABS} and \textsc{APEC} components have their abundances set to solar, consistent with studies of post-starburst galaxies \citep{Leung2024}.
 Our abundances are set to those of \cite{Wilms2000}, and we use the photoionization cross sections from \cite{Verner1996}.
-We also found the annuli regions did not benefit from an added power-law continuum to the fit where the reduced $\chi^2$ did not improve significantly statistically.
+We also found the annuli regions did not benefit from an added power-law continuum to the fit where the reduced $\chi^2$ did not improve significantly statistically. \edit1{We show the full the results of the annuli regions in Table~\ref{tab:ngc1266_gradients}.}